conan-io/docs/getting_started.rst

-This ``install`` command will download the binary package required for your configuration (detected the first time that you ran the conan command), **together with other required libraries, like OpenSSL and Zlib**.
+This ``install`` command will download the binary package required for your configuration (detected the first time that you ran the conan command), **together with other (transitively required by Poco) libraries, like OpenSSL and Zlib**.
 It will also create the ``conanbuildinfo.cmake`` file in the current directory, in which you can see the cmake defined variables, and a ``conaninfo.txt`` where information about settings, requirements and options is saved.